commonhaus/foundation/policies/conflict-of-interest.md

 The minutes of any CFC meeting that addresses conflict of interest disclosure or resolution will include:

 - The names of individuals with a potential conflict, the nature of their interest, and whether it was considered a conflict.
-- Details on alternative options reviewed, the CFC members who deliberated and voted, including how conflicts of interest were managed during these discussions.
+- Details on alternative options reviewed, the Councilors who deliberated and voted, including how conflicts of interest were managed during these discussions.
 - The outcome of the vote, specifying the transaction's terms and approval date if relevant.

 #### Annual Disclosure and Compliance

-- CFC members (Councilors), EGC Members, and key employees (if any) must annually affirm that they have received, read, understood this policy, and that they agree to comply with it.
+- Councilors, EGC Members, and key employees (if any) must annually affirm that they have received, read, understood this policy, and that they agree to comply with it.
-- General CF members must affirm that they have received, read, understood this policy, and that they agree to comply with it, when applicable.
+- General members must affirm that they have received, read, understood this policy, and that they agree to comply with it, when applicable.

 ## Review of Policy